MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/testing.md

 Full testing was performed on the following devices, and additional testing for other devices was carried out using developer tools:

-Desktop PC Windows 11, Samsung S20 Ultra, 46 inch monitor, 43 inch Ultra Wide 4k monitor, 27 inch monitor, windows 10 17 inch laptop, Asus Zen Phone, I Mac.
+Desktop PC Windows 11, Samsung S20 Ultra, 46-inch monitor, 43-inch Ultra Wide 4k monitor, 27-inch monitor, windows 10 17-inch laptop, Asus Zen Phone, I Mac.

 Each device tested the site using the following browsers:

-Google Chrome and Microsoft edge on Windows and Android.
+Google Chrome and Microsoft Edge on Windows and Android.
 Safari on Mac